 Performance and Portfolio Update

-- In the fourth quarter, the Pax Ellevate Global Women’s Leadership Fund Institutional share class (PXWIX)1 trailed the MSCI World Index (World Index), which was the first period of quarterly underperformance in the last seven quarters.2
+- During the fourth quarter, the Pax Ellevate Global Women’s Leadership Fund Institutional share class (PXWIX)1 underperformed the MSCI World Index (World Index).

 Figures include reinvested dividends, capital gains distributions and changes in principal value.

 Inception of Institutional Class shares is April 19, 2006.
 The performance information shown for Institutional Class shares represents the performance of the Retail Class shares of the earlier acquired Women’s Equity Fund shares for the period prior to Institutional Class inception.
 Expenses have not been adjusted to reflect the expenses allocable to Institutional Class shares or to reflect any differences in expenses between the earlier acquired Women’s Equity Fund and the Fund.
 If such expense adjustments and allocable expenses were reflected, the returns would be higher than those shown.
 Institutional Class inception date return since April 19, 2006, is 6.00% (annualized).